Mapleton Township, Blue Earth County, Minnesota

 Mapleton Township is a township in Blue Earth County, Minnesota, United States.
 The population was 310 as of the 2000 census.

 History

 Mapleton Township was organized in 1861, and named from the Maple River.

 Mapleton Township was first settled in 1856 and was first known as Sherman Township, named for Isaac sherman, one of the original settlers.
 The area included the present townships of Sterling, Mapleton, and Danville.
 School District No. 5 was organized on the same date and covered the same territory.
 Two years later, in April 1858, present-day Sterling Township was organized under the name of Mapleton but was renamed "Sterling Township" in 1859.
 With the separation of the two towns, the present names were adopted.
-The first town meetings of the independent municipalities were held in April of 1861.
+The first town meetings of the independent municipalities were held in April 1861.